open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/decision-logs/rule-tracing.md

 ---
 sidebar_position: 6
 sidebar_label: Rule Tracing
-title: Rule Tracing in Decision Logs | Enterprise OPA
+title: Rule Tracing in Decision Logs | EOPA
 ---

 # Rule tracing in Decision Logs

-Enterprise OPA has support for logging the intermediate results of a decision request by setting the environment variable `OPA_DECISIONS_INTERMEDIATE_RESULTS` to one of three values: `NO_VALUE`, `SHA256`, and `VALUE`.
+EOPA has support for logging the intermediate results of a decision request by setting the environment variable `OPA_DECISIONS_INTERMEDIATE_RESULTS` to one of three values: `NO_VALUE`, `SHA256`, and `VALUE`.

-When this is set, then Enterprise OPA's decision logs will contain an object under the key `intermediate_results`.
+When this is set, then EOPA's decision logs will contain an object under the key `intermediate_results`.
 The structure of `intermediate_keys` is:

 | Configuration | Key description | Value description |